Racer159/jackal/examples/dos-games/README.md

 # Retro Arcade

-This example provides the basis for Zarf's [Retro Arcade](../../docs/5-zarf-tutorials/3-deploy-a-retro-arcade.md) tutorial.
+This example provides the basis for Jackal's [Retro Arcade](../../docs/5-jackal-tutorials/3-deploy-a-retro-arcade.md) tutorial.
 It deploys a Dos Games arcade into the cluster and provides an easy way to connect and play games.

 :::note

-In this example, there is no requirement for a "GitOps" service; Zarf is only showing off its ability to act as a standard means of packaging, distribution, and deployment runtime.
+In this example, there is no requirement for a "GitOps" service; Jackal is only showing off its ability to act as a standard means of packaging, distribution, and deployment runtime.

 :::

-## `zarf.yaml` {#zarf.yaml}
+## `jackal.yaml` {#jackal.yaml}

 :::info